cssigniter/audioigniter/readme.txt

 == Changelog ==

+= 1.7.3 =
+* Top "Add Track" prepends a track, and bottom "Add Track" appends a track.

 = 1.7.2 =
 * Provide minimized and optimized stylesheet.
 * Updated shortcode to support HTML classes via the class="" parameter.